lewislarsen/youtube-channel-notifier/README.md

 Not at all!
 We only track metadata (title, publish date, URL) about videos through public RSS feeds.
 No video content is ever downloaded, stored, or processed.

 ### How often does it check for new videos?
-The notifier checks every 5 minutes, so you'll know about new content shortly after it's published.
+The notifier checks every 5 minutes.
+YouTube may take longer to update their RSS feeds, so you may not see notifications immediately after a video is published.

 ### Does this use the YouTube API?
 No, and that's a good thing!
 The application uses YouTube's public RSS feeds, which means: